Short Description

 No assessment of change was undertaken for this indicator as a suitable time series is not yet available in the Outcome Indicator Framework.

-Figure G7b: Percentage of children in England agreeing that being in nature makes them very happy, survey years 2021 and 2022
+Figure G7b: Percentage of children in England agreeing that being in nature makes them very happy, survey years 2021 to 2023

-Table G7b: Percentage of children in England agreeing that being in nature makes them very happy, survey years 2021 and 2022
+Table G7b: Percentage of children in England agreeing that being in nature makes them very happy, survey years 2021 to 2023

 Trend description for G7b

 C-PANS results cannot yet show yearly trends.
-However, data show that the majority (85% in 2021 and 87% in 2022) of children agreed with the statement that being in nature makes them very happy.
+However, data show that the majority (85% in 2021, 87% in 2022 and 88% in 2023) of children agreed with the statement that being in nature makes them very happy.

 Assessment of change